 Afterward, dry it off using a clean cloth or paper towels before you reinstall it in the water heater.
 While you’re working on the air filter, you should also open the hot and cold-water valves.
 Turn the power back on to the water heater and check it for any leaks and address them if you find any.

 These tips are some simple examples of how to extend the lifetime of your hot water heater.
 Maintaining it regularly ensures that your water heater will keep on providing you with hot water for many more years.
-A reminder that we do not recommend you implement these tips yourself, but rather hand over maintaining your water heater to a professional at Art Plumbing, AC & Electric.
+A reminder that we do not recommend you implement these tips yourself, but rather hand over maintaining your water heater to a professional at Art Plumbing, Air Conditioning & Electric.
 We’ll check for leaks, corrosion, or other issues.

 For Immediate Emergency Assistance Call 1-800-475-1504